BIBA

 How much does it cost to repair an alloy wheel?

-Costs can vary depending on the type of repair (mobile or unit repair), the wheel size, and whether they are standard or diamond-cut wheels.
+Costs can vary depending on the type of repair (mobile or unit repair), the wheel size, and whether they are standard or diamond-cut alloy wheels.
 We expect a typical standard wheel repair to start at £110 & VAT to £200 & VAT.

 We can cover alloy wheels up to and including 22 inches in diameter.

-Is the price I get for an alloy wheel quote a one-off premium for the entire term or an annual premium charge?
+Is the price I get for an alloy wheel insurance quote a one-off premium for the entire term or an annual premium charge?

 The price you are quoted is for the entire term you have in the quote.
-For example, if you are quoted £199 for three years, that covers the full 3-year term.

 Can I buy Alloy Wheel Insurance if I buy the vehicle privately?